Stuxnet: Discovery

-On 1 June 2012, an article in The New York Times said that Stuxnet is part of a US and Israeli intelligence operation named Operation Olympic Games, devised by the NSA under President George W. Bush and executed under President Barack Obama.
+On 1 June 2012, an article in The New York Times reported that Stuxnet was part of a US and Israeli intelligence operation named Operation Olympic Games, devised by the NSA under President George W. Bush and executed under President Barack Obama.

-On 24 July 2012, an article by Chris Matyszczyk from CNET reported how the Atomic Energy Organization of Iran e-mailed F-Secure's chief research officer Mikko Hyppönen to report a new instance of malware.
+On 24 July 2012, an article by Chris Matyszczyk from CNET reported that the Atomic Energy Organization of Iran e-mailed F-Secure's chief research officer Mikko Hyppönen to report a new instance of malware.

 On 25 December 2012, an Iranian semi-official news agency announced there was a cyberattack by Stuxnet, this time on the industries in the southern area of the country.
-The malware targeted a power plant and some other industries in Hormozgan province in recent months.
+The malware targeted a power plant and some other industries in Hormozgan province in 2012.

-According to expert Eugene Kaspersky, the worm also infected a nuclear power plant in Russia.
+According to Eugene Kaspersky, the worm also infected a nuclear power plant in Russia.
 Kaspersky noted, however, that since the power plant is not connected to the public Internet, the system should remain safe.